hkoktay/dmorse-web/README.md

 # Dmorse

-This application is just a simple example of an progressive web application.
+This application is just a simple example of a progressive web application.

 # Summary